The search results taunt me.

 Successful homeschool planning doesn’t begin by searching the internet and making a list of all the things you can do.
 It begins by searching the faces across the breakfast table and making a list of all the things they need.

-Check back next week for the most important person to consider when making your plan.
+Read more about the most important person to consider when making your plan.
 (It may not be who you think it is.)
-Better yet: sign up for your free planning pages so you can get that email in your inbox.
+Better yet: sign up for your free planning pages so you can get helpful posts like these in your inbox.

 Latest posts by Pam Barnhill (see all)

 - Traveling Through the Pages Summer Reading Adventure - May 20, 2017

 - Seven summer ideas for a better homeschool year - May 17, 2017

 - Your words aren’t as helpful as you think they are - April 3, 2017